Sai881/OSDC-East-2019/Erickson-Hierarchial_models.md

   - Effect of group 1: coefficient 1 $\times$ 0 (not in group 1) or 1 (in group 1)
 - Multiplicative with slopes
   - Continuous predictor
-  - Effect of predictor: coeffiicent 1$\times$ value for observation
+  - Effect of predictor: coefficient 1$\times$ value for observation

 <span class="footer">
   <img class="logo" src="./images/USGS_ID_black.png" style="padding-bottom:5px">